David Wagner (soccer): Young Boys

 In the summer of 2021, Wagner was heavily linked with the vacant manager's position at recently relegated Championship club West Bromwich Albion, however talks broke down.
 On 10 June 2021, he was appointed manager of Swiss Super League reigning champions Young Boys.

 On his debut on 24 July, Wagner's team won 4–3 at FC Luzern.
 Having won three qualifying rounds, the team took part in the UEFA Champions League group stage where they came last with one victory, a 2–1 home win over Manchester United in the opening fixture on 14 September.

 Wagner was unable to lead the Bern-based club to a fourth consecutive league title and was dismissed in March 2022.
 The team were in second place, 15 points behind FC Zürich.

 Norwich City

 On 6 January 2023, Wagner returned to England when he was appointed head coach of Championship club Norwich City on a twelve-month rolling contract.
 His first league game as Norwich manager was a 4–0 win against Preston North End at Deepdale.
+Wagner lead the club to finish 6th in the 2023–24 season, but the club lost in the play-off semi-final to Leeds United 4–0 on aggregate.
+The following day, on 17 May 2024, Wagner was sacked.

+Personal life

+In 2005 Wagner was best man at Jürgen Klopp's wedding.

+Wagner is married and has two daughters.
+His elder daughter, Lea Wagner (born 1994), is a sports journalist for German broadcaster ARD.
+In June 2023 she was appointed as a presenter of Sportschau.